laurencelundblade/QCBOR/README.md

  Using any of the functions that search maps by a label will bring in about 1KB of code.
-This is usually wothwhile though because it handles does a complex job which includes duplicate label detection, item type checking and both definite and indefinite length maps.
+This is usually wothwhile though because it handles does a complex job which includes duplicate label detection, item type checking and decoding both definite and indefinite length maps.
 This code is also shared for each map that is searched.

  If QCBOR is set up as a shared library across apps on the system